dkatona4/remove_background_detectron2/README.md

 ### How to use:
- - First you need to run the detectron2 algorihm
+ - First you need to install [ai-background-remove](https://github.com/DDemmer1/ai-background-remove) [written by DDemmer1]
  -